 - Strava can help you track how much you use your favorite gear.
 Got to My Gear to add your bikes, bicycle components and shoes.
 More information on adding gear to your profile can be found here.

-- Review which applications have access your Strava data by visiting My Apps.
+- Review which applications have access to your Strava data by visiting My Apps.
 You can revoke access from this page if necessary.

 - Add a Strava badge to your blog or website to share your profile and achievements.
 From My Badges, select your badge size and style to generate a code that you can copy.